ash/raku-course/numbers/exercises/apple-sharing/index.md

 ## Problem

 _N_ people take _K_ apples and evenly distribute them among each other.
-The remaning (the indivisibale) part is kept in the basket.
+The remaining part is kept in the basket.
 Create the program that answers the following questions:

 * How many apples each single person gets?
 * How many apples remain in the basket?